MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 ## `to_chars`

-Convert an integer or floating point value to a sequence of `char`.
+Convert an integer or floating-point value to a sequence of `char`.

 Converts `value` into a character string by filling the range \[`first`, `last`), where \[`first`, `last`) must be a valid range.
 Returns a [to_chars_result structure](to-chars-result-structure.md).
 If  the conversion is successful, as indicated by `to_char_result.ec`, the member `ptr` is the one-past-the-end pointer of the characters written.
 Otherwise, `to_char_result.ec` has the value `errc::value_too_large`, `to_char_result.ptr` has the value `last`, and the contents of the range